GraceKeane/GraphTheoryProject_G00359990/README.md

 *More information is available in my [overview.md](https://github.com/GraceKeane/GraphTheoryProject_G00359990/blob/master/overview.md) file*

-For this project I am instructed to implement thompson's construction algorithm to determine does a given regular expression match the string assigned.
+For this project I am instructed to implement Thompson’s construction algorithm to determine does a given regular expression match the string assigned.

 ## Architecture
 1) <b>thompson.py</b> - The class thompson.py contains all the rules for this project to work.
 It stores important functions which are used to determine does a certain regular expression match a given string.